tjasw549/Audex/README.md

-# Audex – Music Discovery Platform
+# Audex - Music Discovery Platform

 ## Overview

-Audex is a sophisticated, single-page application (SPA) built with React that allows users to discover, filter, and explore a vast catalog of music.
+Audex is a sophisticated, single-page application (SPA) built with React that allows users to discover, filter, and explore a vast catalogue of music.
 The application consumes data from a custom REST API (serving information from a Supabase cloud database) to populate dynamic, responsive interfaces.

 Designed with a focus on modern UI/UX principles, Audex features interactive audio profiles, deep dives into artist statistics, and a robust filtering system that adapts seamlessly to both desktop and mobile devices.